 - Much larger price differences, up to 96% more, were observed when booking the same hotel accommodations from different countries within the EU

 Fideres’s research shows that travel service price discrimination based on the country from which these services are accessed exists.
 Depending on the location of access, the price can be more than twice as much.

 With digital platforms enabling information asymmetries, where consumers are less informed than sellers, the less sophisticated consumers are the ones that suffer most harm due to these practices.
 The phenomenon exists even within the EU, where laws prevent such price discrimination in services like hotel and flight bookings.

 Fideres’s ongoing research into antitrust issues and digital platforms suggests that this is yet another case where digital platforms tip market dynamics against consumers, causing significant consumer harm.

 Further investigations are required to establish who is responsible for this conduct; is it the digital platforms, the travel companies, or both?

-Rahul joined Fideres in October 2019 after completing his MSc in Economics from the University of Warwick.
-His dissertation explored multi-period information sharing models in insurance markets with adverse selection.
-Since joining Fideres, Rahul has been building expertise in securities litigation, publishing sector antitrust and pharmaceutical antitrust cases.
-He holds a bachelor’s degree in Computer Science and Engineering and has worked as a software developer prior to joining Fideres.
+Rahul joined Fideres in 2019 after completing his MSc in Economics from the University of Warwick.
+Since joining Fideres, Rahul has been building his expertise in securities litigation and competition litigation in sectors including publishing, pharmaceutical and digital markets.
+He holds a bachelor’s degree in Computer Science and Engineering and has worked as a software engineer prior to joining Fideres.
+He brings this expertise in programming and technology into economic analysis as well, building database models and analytic frameworks for quicker and more efficient analysis.
 He has also worked professionally as a musician, producing music for movies and ad jingles and also as a guitar instructor.